August 25, 2018 8:00 pm

 #1.
 If You Must Eat Out, Do It Wisely

-Many people I know love eating out at different cafes and restaurants.
-They love trying out alternative places almost as much as they love returning to their old favourite spots.
-While everyone out there cannot be home all the time and have a fresh, hot cooked meal on the table, those that have to eat on the road should consider eating healthier.
+Many people I know love to eat out at different cafes and restaurants.
+They love trying new places almost as much as they love returning to their old favourites.
+While not everyone out there can be at home all the time with a fresh, hot, cooked meal on the table, those who have to eat out should consider eating healthier.

-Choosing healthier meals on the go from fast-food joints can reduce the number of fats, sugars and salts that you take in.
-Exposing yourself to fast food at least once or twice out of the month, while making healthier decisions, can also reduce the amount of fast food you want.
+Choosing healthier meals on the go from fast food outlets can reduce the amount of fat, sugar and salt you take in.
+If you eat fast food at least once or twice a month, making healthier choices can also reduce the amount of fast food you want.

 What Dietitians Can Teach Us About Healthy Eating